 Richemont was created in 1988 by the spin-off of the international assets owned by Rembrandt Group Limited of South Africa (now known as Remgro Limited).
 Established by Dr Anton Rupert in the 1940s, Rembrandt Group owned significant interests in the tobacco, financial services, wines and spirits, gold and diamond mining industries as well as the luxury goods investments that, along with the investment in Rothmans International, would form Richemont.

 Formation of Richemont.
-Richemont owns minority holdings in Cartier Monde SA and Rothmans International, which also holds investments in Cartier Monde, Alfred Dunhill and, through Alfred Dunhill, Montblanc and Chloé.
+Richemont owns minority holdings in Cartier Monde SA and Rothmans International, which also holds investments in Cartier Monde, dunhill and, through dunhill, Montblanc and Chloé.

 Richemont acquires Philip Morris' 30 per cent interest in Rothmans International.